Racial views of Donald Trump: Hate crime

-On August 19, 2015, two white men (who later pled guilty to the attack) assaulted a man who was sleeping outside a subway station in Boston.
+On August 19, 2015, two white men (who later pled guilty to the attack) assaulted a man who was sleeping outside the JFK/UMass station in Boston.
 Police detained the assailants, and one of them confessed his motivation for the attack: "Donald Trump was right, all these illegals need to be deported."
 Later that day, Trump, while at a news conference, was informed of the incident.
 He responded: "I haven't heard about that.
 It would be a shame...I will say that people who are following me are very passionate.
 They love this country and they want this country to be great again."

 New Jersey Arabs

 At a rally in Birmingham, Alabama on November 21, 2015, Trump falsely claimed that he had seen television reports about "thousands and thousands" of Arab Americans in New Jersey celebrating as the World Trade Center collapsed during the 9/11 attacks.
-In an interview with George Stephanopoulos, Trump doubled-down on the assertion, insisting that "there were people that were cheering on the other side of New Jersey, where you have large Arab populations".
+In an interview with George Stephanopoulos, Trump doubled-down on the assertion, stating that "there were people that were cheering on the other side of New Jersey, where you have large Arab populations".

 Somali refugees

-In August 2016 Trump campaigned in Maine, which has a large immigrant Somali population.
+In August 2016, Trump campaigned in Maine, which has a large immigrant Somali population.
 At a rally he said, "We've just seen many, many crimes getting worse all the time, and as Maine knows—a major destination for Somali refugees—right, am I right?"
 Trump also alluded to risks of terrorism, referring to an incident in June 2016 when three young Somali men were found guilty of planning to join the Islamic State in Syria.

 In Lewiston, home to the largest population of Maine Somalis, the police chief said Somalis have integrated into the city and they have not caused an increase in crime; crime is actually going down, not up.
 The mayor said Lewiston is safe and they all get along.
 At a Somali support rally following Trump's comments the Portland mayor welcomed the city's Somali residents, saying, "We need you here."
 Maine Republican US senator Susan Collins commented, "Mr. Trump's statements disparaging immigrants who have come to this country legally are particularly unhelpful.
 Maine has benefited from people from Europe, the Middle East, Asia, and, increasingly, Africa—including our friends from Somalia."